PetSafe Swaps & Nutrition

 How much is too much?

-Our general guideline for most healthy ferrets is Bite-sized portion as a treat..
+Our general guideline for most healthy ferrets is 0 - Quince should never be given to ferrets..
 Going far beyond that in a single sitting increases the chance of stomach upset, and with safe foods it still adds extra calories that can contribute to weight gain over time.

 Is quince good for ferrets?

-Generally yes — in sensible portions, this food can support your ferret's health because it source of natural nutrients and fiber.
+Generally yes — in sensible portions, this food can support your ferret's health because it none. quince is high in sugar and plant fiber that ferrets cannot digest; seeds contain cyanogenic compounds adding further toxicity risk.
 It still should never replace a complete ferret diet made for daily nutrition.

 What warning signs should I watch for?